haskellfoundation/tech-proposals/proposals/accepted/051-ghc-base-libraries.rst

 Some observations about this structure:

-- We should use all possible social and technical means to discourage people from depending directly on ``ghc-internals``, because if such dependencies become frequent and ossified, it will lead to future pain when the API changes.
+- We should develop both social and technical mechanisms to discourage people from depending directly on ``ghc-internals``, because if such dependencies become frequent and ossified, it will lead to future pain when the API changes.
-  Saying "we told you not to rely on it" may be true, but won't lessen that pain.
+  The very name ``ghc-internals`` should serve as a very strong signal in its own right, but even so, saying "we told you not to rely on it" may be true but won't lessen that pain.
-  What mechanisms could we use?

-  - The name ``ghc-internals`` is a pretty strong signal all by itself.

-  - Cabal description and README explains how it is intended used (and not used).

-  - Hoogle could (by default anyway) never show stuff from ``ghc-internals``.

-  - Do not upload Haddocks for ``ghc-internals`` to Hackage.
-    (Ditto ``ghc-prim``.)
-Need to make sure that if someone wants to follow the Haddock source-code link to (say) Functor, they should still find it regardless of where it is actually defined.

-  - We could consider issuing a warning if you say ``-package ghc-internals`` (or ``ghc-bignum`` or ``ghc-prim``), one that was hard to silence.
-    Since we can have module-level ``WARNING`` pragmas with custom categories, one way to realise this would be to pick a category and add such pragmas to every module in the relevant packages, though we might want to do something more systematic.
-    The text of the warnings could encourage users to

-    - switch to a function exposed by base, and/or
-    - petition the CLC to expose this super-useful function from base.

-  - ``cabal check`` (a per-package check) could warn on packages that use ``ghc-internals``.

-  - ...what else?
+  The specific mechanisms do not form part of this proposal, but some possibilities are discussed in :ref:`discourage-brainstorm`.

+    Note: "discourage" does not imply "ban".
+    It must remain possible for hard-core developers to depend on `ghc-internals`.
+    Our goal is only that naive developers should not do so by accident.

 - In contrast, clients are *not* discouraged from depending on ``ghc-experimental``; although again its name should convey the idea that it might change at short notice.